westerndigitalcorporation/cdl-tools/README.md

 $ make
 ```

-To install the compiled executable files, simply execute as root the following
+To install the compiled executable files, execute as root the following
 command.

 ```